 -

-Am I too old to donate?
+Am I too old to be an organ, tissue and eye donor?

 There is no age limit for donation.
 Anyone can be considered a potential organ and tissue donor.
 The best thing to do is add your name to the Michigan Organ Donor Registry and share your decision with your family.